wakeuplabs-io/superchain-accounts/packages/docs/research.md

 - **Smart Accounts (SA):** Accounts designed with smart contract logic that provide functionalities such as programmable transaction validation, batch processing, and abstraction of gas fees.
 - **Superchain Account (SCA):** A dynamic user account within the Optimism ecosystem(multi-chain).
 - **Externally Owned Accounts (EOA):** EOAs serve as the gateway to the Ethereum network, facilitating the basic but vital functions of sending, receiving, and managing digital assets.
 While they offer simplicity and control, users must take precautions to safeguard their private keys.
 EOAs are user-friendly and offer complete control to users through private keys.
+- **UserOperation**: Encapsulates user actions and transactions.
+- **Bundler**: Aggregates multiple UserOperations into a single transaction.
+- **EntryPoint Contract**: A smart contract that validates and executes UserOperations.
+- **Account Factory Contract**: Deploys Account Contracts on behalf of users.
+- **Paymaster Contract**: Handles transaction fees, allowing users to pay fees in tokens other than ETH.

+### ERC-4337 implementation based on eth-infinitism

 ## Purpose